janogale/restaurant-review/README.md

 This is Fullstack SaaS Application developed by [Mukhtar Mahamed](https://github.com/janogale) for learning purpose, details of the Application is explained below.

+Please Click this link to see the deployed App [Restuarant Review App](https://restuarantreview.vercel.app/)

 ## Technogogies Used

 `Next JS` is used to develop this Full stack App, the `Next JS API` is used to communicate to the `Firebase Database`